 Many pet owners know that feeding your pet whole foods is a great way to avoid mysterious and potentially dangerous ingredients and opt for home-cooked or raw diets.
 But here’s the thing – many of the recalls in the past few months involve raw food for pets.

 Don’t get me wrong, feeding your pet whole food in the form of a raw diet is a step up from the bagged or canned foods available on most store shelves.
 In many cases, you can clearly see what your pet is eating, and there are few mystery ingredients.
 Whenever you remove unhealthy ingredients and opt instead for whole foods, there will always be an improvement in overall well-being.

 The theory behind raw diets means well.
 This style of diet is intended to deliver high amounts of nutrients to your pets, without unnecessary “fillers” (foods only present to make an animal feel full, without any nutritional value).
 But the very major flaw of raw food lies in the preparation or lack thereof.

 Without thinking too much about it, answer this: Would you yourself eat raw meat?
 If you answered no, what’s the reason?
 Probably because you’d be afraid of getting sick, right?

-Even when raw meats and other foods are handled properly, there is still usually bacteria or other organisms present on the surface.
-Salmonella, E. coli and even parasites and worms can lurk on the surface of whole cuts of meat and poultry.
-Ground meats are even more likely to contain these bacteria, though it could be present all throughout, not just on the surface.
+Even when raw meats and other foods are handled properly, there are still usually bacteria or other organisms present on the surface.
+Salmonella, E. coli, and even parasites and worms can lurk on the surface of whole cuts of meat and poultry.
+Ground meats are even more likely to contain these bacteria, though they could be present all throughout, not just on the surface.